Kostu96/just-game-engine/README.md

 A 3D/2D game engine developed as an educational project with hope to be usefull.

 ## How to build:
-Just™ clone repo with dependencies:
+Just™ clone the repository with dependencies:
 ```
 git clone --recursive https://github.com/Kostu96/just-game-engine.git
 ```